ialvata/Python-API-Development/README.md

 ## Pre-Commit Hooks
 - Black:Python code formatter.
 Character line length optimised for my screen.
-- Pylint: Pylint analyses your code without actually running it.
+- Flake8: Analyses your code without actually running it.
 It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.
+Initially, this repo used pylint, but when using an ORM like SQLAlchemy, pylint is too slow.
 - isort: Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.

 ## Pytest